apache/druid/docs/api-reference/automatic-compaction-api.md

 Retrieves all automatic compaction configurations.
 Returns a `compactionConfigs` object containing the active automatic compaction configuration of all datasources.

-Additionally, use this endpoint to retrieve `compactionTaskSlotRatio` and `maxCompactionTaskSlots` values for managing resource allocation of compaction tasks.
+You can use this endpoint to retrieve `compactionTaskSlotRatio` and `maxCompactionTaskSlots` values for managing resource allocation of compaction tasks.

 #### URL